AnneMT/SE-BigData/README.md

  Through the execution of transitions between five states, probable effectiveness of cybersecurity attacks and defenses are evaluated.
- The ouput graph and data demonstrate that investments in cybersecurity mechanisms provide significantly lower down time and to minimize impact operating in a degraded state.
+ The ouput graph and data demonstrate that investments in cybersecurity mechanisms provide significantly lower down time and minimize the impact of operating in a degraded state.

  Input File Names: data-control-attack.xls and input-control-attack.xls